BarbeRousseLibre/hermessenger/README.md

 - [Blu](https://www.instagram.com/bluareus/) for her cute logo she made pretty quickly !

+- [Les esprits atypiques](https://les-esprits-atypiques.org) for giving me a good case to learn PHP.

 ## Last words

 I can not push this more, but… **THIS IS NOT READY FOR PRODUCTION USE**.
 If you do it, well…

 Feel free to help me improves it, I'm open to critics (if they are constructive).

 Just keep in mind : There is obviously better project around, doing this, with better or more modern way.
 This is one of my goal : Improves it to reach the " perfection ".

 Thanks, stay safe.

 GASPARD DE RENEFORT Kévin